sebastiaan-dev/time-capsule/Presentation/Updates.md

 ```

 I had applied this new deployment: `kubectl apply -f nginx-deployment.yaml --record`, but if the nginx-deployment was already applied, a change to `spec.template` change **should** trigger a rolling update automatically.
+One could also not edit the yaml and run a command such as `kubectl --record --namespace=time-capsule deployment.apps/... set image deployment.v1.apps/... <image:tag>`

 ```bash
 $ kubectl --namespace=time-capsule rollout status deployment/frontend`